Tuesday’s ‘General Hospital’ Spoilers: Jason Breaks Concerning News, Brad Scrambles, And Peter Reaches Out

-People throughout Port Charles will be feeling rattled during Tuesday’s episode according to the latest General Hospital spoilers.
-Brad admitted the truth about “Wiley” to Julian, Drew’s plane disappeared, and Peter is reaching out to someone to discuss Maddox.
-There’s more with all of these storylines coming up on September 10 and these various plots now seem to be converging with one another.
+People throughout Port Charles will be feeling rattled during Tuesday’s episode, according to the latest General Hospital spoilers.
+Brad admitted the truth about “Wiley” to Julian, Drew’s plane disappeared, and Peter reached out to someone to discuss Maddox.
+There’s more with all of these storylines coming up on September 10, and these various plots now seem to be converging with one another.

 As The Inquisitr previously detailed, General Hospital spoilers had teased that Brad would go to Julian to talk about Obrecht.
 As he tried to explain his fear of Obrecht, he ended up admitting that Liesl is the one who delivered the baby now being raised as Wiley.
-It didn’t take Julian long to realize that “Wiley” is really Michael and Nelle’s son and he is furious with Brad.
+It didn’t take Julian long to realize that “Wiley” is really Michael and Nelle’s son, and he is furious with Brad.

 General Hospital spoilers from SheKnows Soaps share that Brad will do his best to explain all of this during Tuesday’s show.
-He certainly has his work cut out for him, but he’s desperate for help and he’ll push Julian hard to get him out of this mess.
+He certainly has his work cut out for him, but he’s desperate for help, and he’ll push Julian hard to get him out of this mess.

 There has also been a lot of talk about how Drew’s plane went missing.
-Sam and Jason met with Jordan and Curtis and walked through all of the details and now Jason is reaching out to let others know Drew is missing.
-He went to where Franco is staying to talk to him and found Monica there too.
+Sam and Jason met with Jordan and Curtis and walked through all of the details, and now Jason is reaching out to let others know that Drew is missing.
+He went to where Franco is staying to talk to him, and found Monica there, too.

 Monica wants insight into Drew that has eluded her so far.
 How far is she willing to go to get it?#GH is brand-new and starts RIGHT NOW on ABC! @lesliecharleson pic.twitter.com/wvM1WNHkyV